NicolasFonte/todo-list/README.md

 This is repo for online excercise for yordex

 ### What is this repository for? ###
-This is a very simple TODO list application, written using spring boot, groovy, java.
+This is a very simple TODO list REST based application, written using spring boot, groovy, java.
 There is some code there, you need to improve it by adding below features

 * Add/Edit a simple task with due date
 * Add a repeated task (Dailiy, Weekly, Monthly, Yearly, Every Two Years etc)